A poststamp from the state of Maryland, with illustrations showing some of the state's best-known landmarks

 Courtesy of Chesapeake Energy Homes

 Chesapeake Energy Homes is owned by Don Althoff, who has more than two decades of experience in building and renovating custom prefab properties.
-With its team of dedicated experts, Chesapeake Energy Homes is a Maryland staple.
+With its team of dedicated experts, Chesapeake Energy Homes is well known for building quality homes in Maryland.

-You can buy a modular home through Chesapeake Energy Homes and even get an addition built to make your home larger and cozier, which can be constructed in upwards of four months.
+You can buy a modular home through Chesapeake Energy Homes and even get an addition built to make your home larger, which can be constructed in upwards of four months.

 Exterior view of a Chesapeake Energy Homes modular home